 Referring these days to a gated residential community, the term “borey” has been around since ancient times.
 It used to represent a kingdom or country, and in the mid-1900s the word described a city, town, or province.

-Its definition evolved throughout the French Colonial era inching closer towards the concept of a clean and secure community environment.
+Everything about Borey in Cambodia evolved throughout the French Colonial era inching closer towards the concept of a clean and secure community environment.
 Present-day, it is synonymous among marketers with an urbanized version of communal village life.

 Today’s Boreys may be likened to compounds of semi-detached houses in Singapore, or the suburbs of North America.
-They offer landed housing, common outdoor facilities and smaller-scale establishments, and relative security (especially for gated developments).
+They offer landed housing, common outdoor facilities and smaller-scale establishments, and security (especially for gated developments).

 Borey developments offer a fusion of classic rowhouses and Western condominiums with modern amenities.
 Among the expanding Khmer middle class, they have been beating other residential categories in terms of popularity and demand.